DistendedDev/inventory-interactions/README.md

 If you find any issues, please let report it immediately and I will try to fix it ASAP

 ### Downloads
-I will not be releasing the mod on github.
+I will not be releasing future versions the mod on github.

-Instead, I have put it on 2 mod hosting platforms, [curseforge](https://www.curseforge.com/minecraft/mc-mods/quick-repair-mod) and [modrinth](https://modrinth.com/mod/quick-repair)
+Instead, I have released it on 2 mod hosting platforms, [curseforge](https://www.curseforge.com/minecraft/mc-mods/quick-repair-mod) and [modrinth](https://modrinth.com/mod/quick-repair)